– Same as for “Patents of Invention“.

 Working: the exploitation or working of the invention consists in the manufacture, selling or importation of the registered model in Mexico.

-Reasons accepted for non-working: the Mexican Institute of Industrial Property accepts the filing of declarations wherein it is stated that an invention has not been worked up to the date of the declaration or within the first three years that the utility model is in force.
-Such declarations are prepared in accordance with the Paris Convention and the excuses that can be declared are the following: (a) that the owner is a citizen of one of the countries of the Union or resides or has his industrial or commercial establishment in one of these countries, and up to the date of the declaration, the first compulsory license has not been granted, as provided in Article 5, paragraph "A", subparagraph 3 of the Convention; (b) that recently a working license for the invention has been granted; (c) that up to the date of the declaration, it has been impossible to realize the industrial exploitation of the invention, due to one of the following reasons: (1) insufficient market; (2) unprofitable exploitation; (3) lack of raw materials; (4) insufficient financing; (5) any other similar reason with logical and suitable basis.
+Reasons accepted for non-working: the Mexican Institute of Industrial Property accepts the filing of declarations stating that an invention has not been worked up to the date of the declaration or within the first three years that the utility model was in force.
+Such declarations are filed in accordance with the Paris Convention and the excuses that can be declared are the following: (a) that the owner is a citizen of one of the countries of the Union or resides or has his industrial or commercial establishment in one of these countries, and up to the date of the declaration, the first compulsory license has not been granted, as provided in Article 5, paragraph "A", subparagraph 3 of the Convention; (b) that recently a working license for the invention has been granted; (c) that up to the date of the declaration, it has been impossible to realize the industrial exploitation of the invention, due to one of the following reasons: (1) insufficient market; (2) unprofitable exploitation; (3) lack of raw materials; (4) insufficient financing; (5) any other similar reason with logical and suitable basis.
 The attorney of the patent owner can prepare the corresponding declaration.
 Excuses for non-use are not mandatory.

 Compulsory licenses: after three years counted from the date the registration was granted or four years counted from the filing date, whichever occurs later, anyone may request the grant of a compulsory license, unless there are technical or economic reasons for non-working.

 Marking of registered products: the owner can mention the registration number on the products he manufactures, and that the product is manufactured in accordance with the registered invention.
-In order to exert civil or criminal actions derived from the infringement of intellectual property rights as well as to enforce preliminary measures, the right holder shall make of public knowledge that the relevant products or services are protected by intellectual property rights.
+In order to exert civil or criminal actions derived from the infringement of intellectual property rights as well as to enforce preliminary measures, the right holder shall make of public knowledge that the relevant products are protected by intellectual property rights.
 One suitable way to make such public knowledge available is marking.
 Marking should be applied to the products or the packaging of the protected products.
 Marked products within this context can be the products directly protected.

 Assignment: it is possible to assign granted utility models.